On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Introduction

 In addition, the difficulty in determining the optimal pivot path lies in the information after several pivot iterations in the future.
 The existing solution state is insufficient for optimal future decisions.
 The most effective method is to appropriately assess the future situation before deciding to guide the best pivot.
 Fortunately, this idea is consistent with the Monte Carlo tree search (MCTS).
 Specifically, MCTS explores the trajectory in advance to evaluate and obtain future information to guide decision-making, significantly reducing the invalid search space and effectively guiding the best decision-making.
 Thus, the simplex method can effectively use future information to guide the current optimal pivot decision.

 Motivated by these observations, we propose to analyze and improve the simplex method in pivoting with the Monte Carlo tree search, further pushing forward the frontier of the simplex method for linear programming in a general way.
-This study focuses on four core aspects: (1) transforming the simplex method into a pseudo-tree structure, (2) constructing appropriate reinforcement learning (RL) models, (3) finding the optimal pivot sequence under the guarantee of theory, and (4) providing a complete method for discovering multiple optimal pivot paths, as shown in Figure~\ref{fig:framework_2}.
+This study focuses on four core aspects: (1) transforming the simplex method into a pseudo-tree structure, (2) constructing appropriate reinforcement learning models, (3) providing the MCTS rule to find all shortest pivot paths, and (4) giving thorough theory for the optimality and complexity of the MCTS rule, as shown in Figure~\ref{fig:framework_2}.

-First, transforming the simplex method into a tree search mode is the premise for applying the Monte Carlo tree search method.
-In addition, we propose a structure that can promote the reduction of pivot iterations.
-Based on the connectivity and acyclicity characteristics, the tree structure can effectively avoid the generation of cycles in the exploration path, ingeniously avoiding repetition of the basis variable in exploration.
-To construct an imitative tree structure, SimplexPseudoTree, we propose regarding current states as nodes and the corresponding pivoting process as edges.
-The original linear programming instance is the root node, and the optimal solutions correspond to the leaf nodes.
-Furthermore, we removed the edges between nodes in the same layer and pivots from the deep layer to the shallow layer.
-Under this construction, the problem of finding the shortest paths from the root node to the leaf node is equivalent to that of finding the optimal pivot rule.
+First, transforming the simplex method into the tree search mode is the premise for applying the Monte Carlo tree search method.
+Considering the connectivity and acyclicity characteristics, the tree structure can effectively avoid the generation of cycles in exploration paths.
+In this way, it ingeniously avoid repetition of the basis variables in exploration.
+To construct an imitative tree structure, SimplexPseudoTree, we propose to regard current states as nodes and the corresponding pivoting process as edges.
+The original linear programming instance is taken as the root node, and optimal solutions correspond to leaf nodes.
+Furthermore, we remove edges between nodes in the same layer and pivots from the deep layer to the shallow layer.
+Under this construction, the problem of finding the shortest path from the root node to the leaf node is equivalent to that of finding the optimal pivot rule.